K53

 • Mounting the kerb

-• Not signalling on a public road during the actual test
+• Not signalling on a public road test